The Power of Acupuncture and Moxibustion: Ancient Practices for Holistic Wellness

 Acupuncture Points Mentioned in this Article

+Moxa and acupuncture are practices from Traditional Chinese Medicine (TCM) promoting wellness.
 If you've dabbled in the world of holistic medicine, you've likely come across the terms "moxa" and "acupuncture."
 These ancient practices stem from Traditional Chinese Medicine (TCM) and have been used for centuries to promote wellness and restore balance in the body.
-Today, we'll delve into the fascinating world of moxa and acupuncture, unveiling their origins, roles, and the inseparable link between the two.

 Acupuncture, known as 針灸 (zhēnjiǔ) in Chinese, is a comprehensive term for the treatment approach.
 It consists of two components: 針法 (zhēnfǎ) and 灸法 (jiǔfǎ), which refer to acupuncture and moxibustion, respectively.
 While acupuncture is well-known in the Western world, moxibustion, or moxa, still remains a mystery to many.